-Tl- the vehicle involved is a 2004 GMC Yukon denali.
+Tl- the contact owns a 2004 GMC Yukon denali.
 While driving approximately 20 mph, the contact applied the brakes but the vehicle would not respond.
 The brake pedal fell to the floorboard abnormally and the vehicle rolled to a stop as the contact attempted to avoid a crash.
 The traction control warning light was illuminated.
 The vehicle was towed to the dealer where the technician advised that the wheel speed sensor and the traction control device failed and would have to be replaced.
 The vehicle was repaired.
 The VIN was not available.
 The approximate failure mileage was 130,000.
 Kmj.
-This speed sensor issue occurred Monday, Nov.
-7, 2011.

-The vehicle was a 2006 GMC Yukon xl.
-The vehicle's vehicle identification number (VIN) was 1GKFK16ZX6_.
 Periodic "traction active" indicator light along with gas pedal inoperable.
 Became more frequent and during long road trip for work, almost got into 3 accidents.
 Only occurs when starting out or during acceleration while going slow.
 Twice at stop sign while crossing busy intersections, vehicle died in middle of intersection when pulling out for several seconds.
 Caused traffic to stop and almost had collision.
 Once happened while making left turn at intersection.
 Same results.
 Saw many similar complaints on forums about GMC Yukon.
 Usually happens after 40k (warranty expired) I just went over 40k last week.
 Seems like problem started back in 2003 version, from all other complaints I read about.
 Repair: dealer found incorrect readings from right front wheel speed sensor, sensor only available as part of rf hub assy.
 Pn 015233113 $377.
 36 ($600+ installed) I explained all other complaining about same problem and how this is a very big safety issue.
 Dealer said they can do nothing.
-This speed sensor issue occurred Monday, Jun.
-23, 2008.

-The vehicle involved is a 1998 GMC Yukon.
 The speed sensor in the power steering system causes the steering to change from very stiff (I. E. , difficult to turn the steering wheel) to very loose (I. E. , very easy to turn the steering wheel).
 This problem also caused the driver to nearly loose contol of the vehicle while driving on the interstate.
-This speed sensor problem happened on 01/01/98.

 |Problem Category||Number of Problems|